Nascent Mining Company Selects Mexico for Its First AssetBy Alejandro Ehrenberg | Wed, 03/18/2020 - 15:36

 Q: What is the difference in mindset between the companies that set the right example as opposed to those that do not?

 A: The world of mining is populated by all sorts of people.
-Within that population, the kind of people with experience, capacity and similar philosophies tend to group together.
+Within that population, the kind of people with experience, capability and similar philosophies tend to group together.
 At Orla, we look for people who are responsible and effective.
-For evidence, one only needs to look at the board of directors at Orla: it is a who’s-who of the mining industry.
+For evidence, one only needs to look at the board of directors at Orla: it is a whos-who of the mining industry.
 Our shareholder list presents the same pattern.
 When selecting our team at Orla, we look for the following traits.
 A caring mindset.
-She must care about the environment, social responsibility and safety.
+They must care about the environment, social responsibility and safety.
 After this, efficacy.
 The person must deliver and understand the complexities of the business.
 Thus, we have formed a team at Orla made up of caring and effective people.
 A team of such characteristics is what sets Orla apart from other companies.

 Our ambition is to be a counter-example to any bad examples that have tilted the conversation toward a negative tone in Mexico.
 When Mexico has to choose which company to support, we hope that it points to Orla as an example of modern, responsible mining.
 We want the regulators, politicians, and citizens of Mexico to be supportive of Orla’s success.